sharedRDM/dmp-mug-docs/README.md

 ## Workflow Diagram

-For a detailed view of our workflow process involving the collaboration between TU Graz and the Medical University of Graz, please refer to the diagram located in the `arch/your_file.pdf`.
+For a detailed view of our workflow process involving the collaboration between TU Graz and the Medical University of Graz, please refer to the diagram located in the `Process-flow-dmp.pdf`.

 ## DAMAP Services Overview